MikeSolie/PortScanner/README.md

 # Subnet/Port Scanner

-This is a Python script designed to check which hosts are up on a specified subnet along with which ports are open on the available hosts.
-It works by sending out ARP requests to the specified subnet and creating TCP connections to hosts that respond to those requests.
-Results are then printed to the terminal.
+This Network Mapper/Port Scanner is a Python script that performs a subnet scan using ARP requests to identify hosts that are up.
+For each live host, it conducts a port scan to determine which ports are open.

 ## Getting Started